The Top Signs You Need Drain Repair in Toronto, Ontario

 When you notice raw sewage backing up in low-lying fixtures or pipes such as a toilet, shower, bathtub, or floor drain, it's a serious sign of a sewer system backup.
 It's gross and smelly, but that is the least of your problems-a sewer backup is unsanitary and can pose a hazard to the health of your family.
 It also indicates that something is blocking off your sewer line.

 Tree root intrusion is one of the most common causes of sewer backups in Toronto.
-Even if you don't have trees on your property, your neighbour's trees can have surprisingly far-reaching roots that wrap themselves around your buried sewer lines and constrict as they grow, squeezing the pipe until it cracks.
+Even if you don't have trees on your property, your neighbor's trees can have surprisingly far-reaching roots that wrap themselves around your buried sewer lines and constrict as they grow, squeezing the pipe until it cracks.
 Once the roots make contact with the water inside the burst pipe, they begin to grow rapidly, partially or completely blocking the flow of wastewater and forcing the cracks to open further.

-8. Sudden Lush Spots on Lawn
+8. Sudden Lush Spots on the Lawn

 If you have a section of your lawn that appears greener or more lush than usual, that could be a sign that your lawn is using sewage waste as fertilizer.
 These spots will look like patches of grass that are greener than other areas of your yard.

 This happens because sewage water contains fertilizer, and fertilizer, of course, feeds plants.
 It will likely be patchy spots here and there or one big, suspiciously lush area.
-If you notice your plants, lawn, or backyard appears more lush than usual, you may have a drain problem that's releasing sewage under the soil, which will require underground work to repair.
+If you notice your plants, lawn, or backyard appear more lush than usual, you may have a drain problem that's releasing sewage under the soil, which will require underground work to repair.

 9. Increased Wildlife Activity

 If you see more wildlife than usual around your home, it could be a sign of a potentially serious drain problem.
-Insects and rodent pests are particularly fond of sewage, and can be attracted to the smell of a leaking or broken sewage line.
+Insects and rodent pests are particularly fond of sewage and can be attracted to the smell of a leaking or broken sewage line.

 Seeing a mouse or rat around your home where there were none before, or a major insect infestation that seemed to come out of nowhere, can be signs of a major drain problem.
 Once they find their way into your home, they'll bring dozens of their nasty little friends along with them.
 You don't want to add an exterminator bill to your plumbing bill if you can avoid it.
 If you suspect a leak, call Mr. Rooter first to confirm that is what's causing the infestation.